SyntheticBird45/meta/CHANNELS_CODE_OF_CONDUCT.md

 Some of these unacceptable behaviors have different severity according to the context and channel.
 Some channels are more lenient or strict than other, and are indicated to members.

-More generally, this list behaviors cover the definition of a bad actor, as defined in the CONTRIBUTING policy of The Monero Project:
+More generally, this list of bad behaviors cover the definition of a bad actor, as defined in the CONTRIBUTING policy of The Monero Project:

 > A bad actor is someone who repeatedly ignores the rules and culture of the project, who is needlessly argumentative or hostile, or who is offensive, and who is unable to self-correct their behavior when asked to do so by others.

+## Community moderators

+Community moderators are a set of individuals in the Matrix/IRC community space that have moderation capabilities and engaged themselves at contributing to this end.

+- On Matrix, community moderators have the "Moderator" role.
+They are able to use the "banhammer" (or equivalent) bot account to take actions.
+- On IRC, community moderators have the "+o" (Owner) mode.
+They are able to use several IRC commands to take actions.
+Be aware, not all *Owners +o* members are communnity moderators.

+### Becoming a moderator or Removing a moderator

+The group of moderator is managed by itself.
+New moderators are added at the existing moderators' discretion.
+Existing moderators can be removed, if pleaded by the community, at the moderators' discretion.

 ## Enforcement Responsibilities